scholarslab/CodeLab/Week05/README.md

 [Download the plain text of Much Ado About Nothing from Project Gutenberg](http://www.gutenberg.org/ebooks/1519)

 Write a program to read in this file and count the total lines of dialog and the length (character count) of those lines for the two main characters: Benedick and Beatrice.
 Write that data out to a second file.

-*100x Codelab Bonus Points*

-Do the same analysis, but for every character that has dialog.

 ### Assignment 2